stashed/docs/docs/concepts/crds/backupbatch.md

 ## What is BackupBatch

 Sometimes, a single component may not meet the requirement for your application.
 For example, in order to deploy a WordPress, you will need a Deployment for the WordPress and another Deployment for a database to store its contents.
-Now, you may want to backup both of the deployment and database under a single configuration as they are parts of a single application.
+Now, you may want to backup both of the deployment and database together as they are parts of a single application.

-A `BackupBatch` is a Kubernetes `CustomResourceDefinition`(CRD) which lets you configure backup for multiple co-related components(workload, database, etc.) under a single configuration.
+A `BackupBatch` is a Kubernetes `CustomResourceDefinition`(CRD) which lets you configure backup for multiple co-related components(workload, database, etc.) together.

 ## BackupBatch CRD Specification